NemoNomi/test/gdd.md

 ### 1\.
 Game Overview

 **a.
 Core Concept**
-Mon Chérie: Bonds Unbroken is a heartwarming 2D local multiplayer platform adventure game, centered on Ruby and Bloom, two cherries connected by a magical chain, navigating through an enchanted forest to find their way back home after being displaced by a storm.
+Mon Chérie: Bonds Unbroken is a heartwarming 2D local multiplayer platform adventure game, centered on Ruby and Bloom, two cherries connected by a chain, navigating through an enchanted forest to find their way back home after being displaced by a storm.
 The game beautifully weaves emotional storytelling with engaging gameplay, exploring the depth of love, cooperation, and resilience.

 The Players, much like Ruby and Bloom, are invited into a shared journey where their emotional endurance, cooperation, and problem-solving skills are put to the test.
 The game transcends traditional gameplay, creating a parallel between the in-game bond of the cherries and the real-life connection between players through the shared keyboard mechanic.